diegueins680/trader/README.md

 Troubleshooting: “No live operations yet”
 - The live bot only records an operation when it switches position (BUY/SELL).
 If the latest signal is `HOLD`/neutral, the operations list stays empty.
+- Each new candle still triggers a trade attempt based on the desired position, even if it resolves to a no-op (already in position or neutral signal).
 - A signal is neutral when the predicted next price is within the `openThreshold` deadband: it must be `> currentPrice*(1+openThreshold)` for UP or `< currentPrice*(1-openThreshold)` for DOWN.
 - With `positioning=long-flat` (required by `/bot/start`), a DOWN signal while already flat does nothing; you’ll only see a SELL after you previously bought.
 - If you want it to trade more often, lower `openThreshold`/`closeThreshold` (or run “Optimize thresholds/operations”) and/or use a higher timeframe.